vitaly-t/assert-options/README.md

 * Passing in invalid or misspelled option names is one of the most common errors.
 * Assigning defaults is the most common operation for methods that take options.

+This module automates proper options parsing and setting defaults where needed.

 ## Installation

 ```